 Making It Fun

-"Gossip Girl" was known for its unexpected twists, so set up entertainment in the same manner.
-Put on an impromptu fashion show, just like Jenny Humphrey did in season two, or create your very own "Gossip Girl" character; give one friend, the designated Gossip Girl, a juice bit of faux gossip to spread across the party.
+"Gossip Girl" was known for its unexpected twists, so set up the party entertainment in the same manner.
+Put on an impromptu fashion show, just like Jenny Humphrey did in season two, or create your very own "Gossip Girl" character; give one friend, the designated Gossip Girl, a juicy bit of faux gossip to spread across the party.
 Ask the guests to guess who started the rumor; have them write their guesses on slips of paper, drop in a punchbowl and draw them out, one at a time.
 Don't forget a prize for the winner of the Gossip Girl game.